vectordotdev/vector-test-harness/README.md

 Tests must operate in isolated reproducible environments, they must _never_ run locally.
-The obvious benefit is that it removes variables across tests, but it also improves collaboration since remote environments are easily accessible and reproducible by oother engineers.
+The obvious benefit is that it removes variables across tests, but it also improves collaboration since remote environments are easily accessible and reproducible by other engineers.

 ### Rules

 1. ALWAYS filter to resources specific to your `test_name`, `test_configuration`, and `user_id` (ex: ansible host targeting)
-2. ALWAYS make sure initial instance state is identical across test subjects.
-We recommend explicitly stopping all test subjects in the case of previous failure and a subject was not cleanly shutdown.
+2. ALWAYS make sure the initial instance state is identical across test subjects.
+We recommend explicitly stopping all test subjects to properly handle the case of preceding failure and the situation where a subject was not cleanly shutdown.
 3. ALWAYS use the [`profile` ansible role][profiling_role] to capture data.
 This ensures a consistent data structure across tests.
 4. ALWAYS run performance tests for at least 1 minute to calculate a 1m CPU load average.
 5. Use [ansible roles][roles] whenever possible.
-6. If you are not testing local data collection we recommend using TCP as a data source since it is a light weight source that is more likely to be consistent, performance wise, across subjects.
+6. If you are not testing local data collection we recommend using TCP as a data source since it is a lightweight source that is more likely to be consistent, performance wise, across subjects.